cnichte/md-curcuma/README.md

 * Inspired by: https://github.com/accraze/split-md
 * Why not [golang](https://golang.org/)?
 So you can use it easier outside the golang unsiverse.

-It would be nice to be able to build customized transformers for different solutions.

 Transformers are currently available for the following tasks:

 1. Split a Longform in separate Files at Headlines